adilaxmdv/WeatherApp/README.md

 # Weather App

-This Weather app is building python using the Libraries and a API provided by openweathermap for more information about this api visit [here]("https://openweathermap.org/api").
+This Weather app is building python using the Libraries and a API provided by OpenWeatherMap.
+For more information about this API visit [here]("https://openweathermap.org/api").

 ## Features